JonR45/Top-Soccer-League/README.md

 # Data
 - The data used for this project was the <a href="https://www.kaggle.com/datasets/stefanoleone992/fifa-23-complete-player-dataset" target="_blank">FIFA 23 dataset</a> available on Kaggle.

-# How to Install and Run the Project
-- The project can be run provided the relevant packages are installed (see _requirements.txt_)

 # License
 This project is licensed under the terms of the MIT License.
 See the LICENSE.txt file for details.